Utilities.Model

 output_index::Integer,

-Returns an MOI.AbstractVectorFunction where the function at output_index is the result of the operation op applied to the function at output_index of func and args.
 The functions at output index different to output_index are the same as the functions at the same output index in func.
-The first argument can be modified.
+The first argument may be modified.

 MathOptInterface.Utilities.vectorizeFunction